FilippoAleotti/mobilePydnet/README.md

 # PyDNet on mobile devices v2.0
 This repository contains the source code to run PyDNet on mobile devices.

-# LICENSE
-Code is licensed under APACHE version 2.0 license.
-Models can be used for research purposes only.

 # What's new?
 In v2.0, we changed the procedure and the data used for training.
 More information will be provided soon...